Dottie Rambo: Early life

+Rise to stardom

 Throughout the 1960s her star began to rise, mostly as a songwriter, but also as a soloist.
 As the leader of The Singing Rambos she traveled internationally, including a 1967 trip to Vietnam to perform for American troops.
 While there, Rambo ministered in field hospitals, the USS Kitty Hawk, and the USS Ticonderoga.
 In Vietnam the group was billed as the "Swinging Rambos", as the government feared that a Christian singing group's safety could be at risk.
 US soldiers presented Rambo with a Viet Cong flag and other personal mementos from the war.
 She also performed in other parts of the world for the USO including Thule, Greenland.
 Outside of the USO tours she also traveled behind the Iron Curtain, throughout Europe, West Indies, Bahamas, The Holy Land (Israel), and Canada.

 Her songwriting break and Davis' company's promotion of Rambo's songs resulted in a Warner Bros.
 Records recording contract for her and the Gospel Echoes.
 After earning as little as $50 a week for years, and often working day jobs to make ends meet, Rambo's fortunes began to improve.
 Their records were selling and her songs were being noticed within the industry, with other gospel groups beginning to record them.
 In 1968 she won a Grammy Award for Best Soul Gospel Performance for her album It's The Soul Of Me.
 Poor record sales for the Gospel Echoes caused the Warner Bros. label to release the group.
 Warner Bros. saw something special in Dottie as a solo artist and asked her to sign on with a recording contract for R&B music, she signed instead with the Benson Records as a solo artist and as part of The Singing Rambos.

 Rambo worked with Billy Graham, Jimmy Swaggart, Oral Roberts, Benny Hinn, Kathryn Kuhlman, John Hagee, Jim Bakker, Tammy Faye Bakker-Messner, Paul and Jan Crouch, Paula White, Reinhard Bonnke, Pat Robertson, T. D. Jakes and others.

 Her Down by the Creekbank is one of the most successful Christian children's records in history, earning platinum record status.
 In addition to her solo and trio recordings, Rambo appeared on other artists' recordings including Jimmie Davis, Barbara Mandrell, Dickey Betts of the Allman Brothers, The Dunaways, David Robertson, Amy Lambert, Kristian Booth, and Walt Mills.